lusilva/fundo/README.md

 1. Install [Meteor](https://www.meteor.com/install)
 2. Create settings.json file in the root directory.
    More info [here.](http://docs.meteor.com/#/full/meteor_settings)
+3. Start up a redis server instance for the app to connect to.
+For more info, see next section.
-3. Run `meteor run --settings settings.json`, which will install all dependencies and start up the meteor server.
+4. Run `meteor run --settings settings.json`, which will install all dependencies and start up the meteor server.
-4. Go to `localhost:3000` in your web browser.
+5. Go to `localhost:3000` in your web browser.

+### Redis

+The recommendations and ratings are stored in an intermediate data store called Redis which performs extremely well compared to database systems that write every change to disk before committing the transaction.
+Redis holds the entire dataset in memory.

+##### In order to install/run redis:

+        npm install redis
+        redis-server

 ### Example settings.json